 Combine the water (if using basmati, you can use 1.5 cups of the soaking water), salt, half of the ghee or butter and the rice in a pan or dish with a lid.

-If no lid is available, fashion one with some foil and secure tightly.
+If a lid is not available, fashion one with some foil and secure tightly.

 Add some water to a large steamer pan and set up your steaming tier or trivet.
 Bring the water in the steamer to the boil.
 Reduce heat to low and place the covered rice pan into the steamer.
 Cover the steaming pan.